 If you want to play caid today, you’ll need a ball (a vintage-style soccer ball works excellently) and some triangular or semicircular goals.
 See Play Today! below for a full explanation.

-Both versions of caid were likely more comparable to rugby and America football than to soccer, though there were some similar elements.
-As there were no rules as to how to handle the leather ball, players likely ran it, threw it, and kicked it, foreshadowing elements of rugby and football.
+Both versions of caid were likely more comparable to rugby and American football than to soccer, though there were some similar elements.
+Since there were no rules as to how to handle the leather ball, players likely ran it, threw it, and kicked it freely, foreshadowing elements of rugby and football.
 In the smaller version of caid, players were to pass the ball through the opponents’ goal at the opposite end of the field, foreshadowing elements of soccer.

 Origins and History

 It is difficult to determine a date of origin for caid, partially because seemingly every reference to any ball sport throughout Europe in the Dark and Middle Ages avoids using specific names.
 These sources refer to these sports in vague terms, only occasionally clarifying the type of game with a brief description.
 It may be the case that some of these regional sports didn’t develop formal names or weren’t often differentiated from each other until sometime in the medieval period, a theory which would also explain why these mob football sports bear so many similarities.